MattStockton/MattStockton.github.io/_posts/2024-10-29-llms-halloween-candy-edition.markdown

 ---
 layout: single
 title: "LLMs - Halloween Candy Edition"
+excerpt: "I built a Halloween Candy Calculator using an LLM in minutes, not hours — proving that AI enables rapid prototyping, playful creativity, and even a little family-friendly learning.
+The best way to understand LLMs?
+Just start building, even if it’s something as silly as tracking candy raids."
 ---

 [Check out my Halloween Candy Calculator!](https://claude.site/artifacts/a588f6f6-5b9b-4569-a7a2-34989fc276a0)